 God said, “Let there be light,” and there was light.
 And God saw the light, and it was good.
 Genesis 1:3-4

-as well as scientific evidence for the origin of the universe ~ a kind of Bible/Big Bang mashup!
+as well as the scientific theory for the origin of the universe ~ a kind of Bible/Big Bang mashup!

 Wanda cut, arranged and sewed hundreds of luminous batiks, 356 3"x 6” rectangles to be exact, each a different color and print, to create “Let there be Light”

-What better backdrop for worship could there be than this glorious riot of color, representing the Holy Spirit at work inside us all?
+What better backdrop for worship could there be than this glorious riot of color, representing God's creation and His loving spirit at work inside us all?

 double click to enlarge